pscholl/glass_snippets/README.md

  Another implementation of the Contextual Voice commands menu, phrases can be freely chosen.
  Displaying the menu is optional.

+## Head List View

+ This sample is included in the voice menu demo.
+ Moving your head it allows to scroll a list, like the "ok, glass" menu.
+ Implementation can be found in the HeadListView.java file.

 ## Time Lapse Recorder

  A Camera service that allows to record normal video and time lapses in background.